Is a Bathroom Vessel Sink Right for you?

 Keeping Them Clean

 One of the drawbacks to bathroom vessel sinks is that there is more surface space to keep clean.
 Both the outside and inside of the sink must be cleaned, and there is usually more counter surface space as well.
-Aside from splashing, water dripping when reaching for the faucet knobs, soap dish, soap dispenser, or hand towel are big considerations.
+Aside from splashing, water dripping when you reach for the faucet knobs, soap dish, soap dispenser, or hand towel is an issue.
 The closer these items are to the sink, the cleaner the surround will stay.

 Keep the soap and towels close to the sink to minimize dripping on the surround.

-Since vessel sinks are generally higher than standard under mount sinks, installation of the faucet fixtures needs to be carefully considered.
-Your choice is either to use a countertop-mounted faucet that has a crane neck, or a wall-mounted faucet set that protrudes from the wall above the sink with a straight lever faucet, where the lever is mounted to the spout.
+Since vessel sinks are generally higher than standard undermount sinks, installation of the faucet fixtures needs to be carefully planned.
+Your choice is to use either a countertop-mounted faucet which has a crane neck, or a wall-mounted faucet set that protrudes from the wall above the sink with a straight lever faucet, where the lever is mounted to the spout.